GAA shorts worn by Irish actor to be auctioned in aid of Ukrainian filmmakers

 Film props including a pair of GAA shorts from a hit Irish series are going under the hammer in aid of Ukrainian filmmakers.

-The online auction launched this morning (Wednesday June 29) as part of a campaign organised by a group of independent Irish filmmakers to help colleagues affected by the crisis in Ukraine.
+The online auction launched on Wednesday June 29 as part of a campaign organised by a group of independent Irish filmmakers to help colleagues affected by the crisis in Ukraine.

 A signed script of the first episode of beloved show Normal People, as well as a signed hardbook book of scripts will be auctioned alongside signed GAA shorts worn by actor Paul Mescal (Connell).